lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/01-Mister-Cocktail/README.md

 ## Background & Objectives

-Now it's time to make a 3-model app.
-And you guessed it, we'll introduce a `n:n` (many to many) relation.
-So what is it about?
-Well, it's a cocktail manager.
-We want to store our best recipes of cocktails.
+Now it's time to make a 3-model app!
+And you guessed it, we'll be introducing a many to many relationship (`n:n`).
+So what's the deal?
+Well, it's time to build a cocktail manager.
+We want to store our favourite cocktails, and their recipes.

 ## Rails app generation

-**Note**: You should be able to run those steps without this cheat sheet.
+**Note**: You should now be able to run these steps without this cheat sheet!

 First let's create a new Rails app using PostgreSQL